mikewesthad/phaser-3-tilemap-blog-posts/posts/post-3/README.md

 }
 ```

-And we'll end up with a purple-back background for the world and randomized floor tiles:
+And we'll end up with a character trapped in a door-less world:

 ![](./images/dungeon-floor+walls.png)

 `fill` is straight forward.
-You can just pass in an index to fill the whole layer, or you can pass in x, y, width & height parameters to fill a specific region.
+You can just pass in an index to fill the whole layer, or you can pass in `x`, `y`, `width` & `height` parameters to fill a specific region.

 `weightedRandomize` might be new if you haven't used weighted probabilities.
 The first four parameters define the region we want to randomize (`x`, `y`, `width`, `height`).
-The last parameter describes which tiles to place and with what probability.
-You pass it an array of objects that contains an index (or an array of indices) and a weight.
-The probability of any given index being used is `(the index's weight) / (sum of all weights for all indices)`.
+The last parameter describes which tiles to place and their probabilities.
+It's an array of objects that contains an index (or an array of indices) and a weight.
+The probability of any given index being used is: `(the index's weight) / (sum of all weights for all indices)`.

-We've got something working, but the code is a bit hard to read as is.
+We've got something working, but the code is a bit hard to read.
 You have to mentally keep track of what the tile indices mean.
 Instead, let's create a `tile-mapping.js` module that does that for us:

 ```js
 // Mapping with: